 - Factor in maximum production capacity, product flash point and local and international fire codes when planning for sprinkler systems and emergency exits.

-- Know if your facility will trigger High-Piled Storage or Rack regulations, which follow the international fire code, as well as requiring a separate building permit based on submitted plans.
+- Know if a facility will trigger High-Piled Storage or Rack regulations, which follow the international fire code, and necessitate securing a separate building permit based on submitted plans.
 One permit does not take the place of the other.

 Going with the Flow

-Each drop produced, each sip savored, each memory made in the tasting room, relies on knowing how you will use each part of the space for years to come.
+Each drop produced, sip savored and memory made in the tasting room can be enhanced by thoughtful architectural design that maximizes how each part of the building will be used.
+My best advice?
 Plan, and then plan some more.

 - Look ahead!
-This is a growth industry—after quadrupling production in the first two years, one of our clients is already renovating to accommodate the growth.
+This is a growth industry—after quadrupling production in the first two years, one of our clients found themselves renovating to accommodate the growth.
 Another just opened a third location.
-Project and plan for where you will be in 3, 5, 10 years.
+Project and plan for where you will be in 3, 5 and even 10 years.

-- Envision how you want customers to feel as they tour the facilities or cozy up in the tasting room.
-A sense of warmth and comfort lends itself to longer visits and increased sales.
+- Envision how customers should feel as they tour the facilities or cozy up in the tasting room.
+Good design can invoke emotions that lead to longer visits and increased sales.

 - Consider both customer experience and production requirements.
 Think high ceilings, room for storage, large open spaces and plenty of parking.

 Virginia continues to experience rapid growth in the craft beverage industry, which also means increased competition.
-However, having an outstanding product and a welcoming place for customers to discover that product, will help your business to stand out.
+However, having an outstanding product and a welcoming place for customers to discover it, will help your business to stand out.
 All it takes is a little planning.

-Questions about designing a distillery or brewery?
-Loveless Porter is happy to share what we have learned in our 17 years of working on these specialized projects.
+Questions about designing a craft distillery or brewery?
+Loveless Porter is happy to share what we have learned in our 20+ years of designing and managing the construction of these specialized projects.
 Call 703.368.1600 or email email@example.com.